Olantigh: Loudon

 In 1912, the house was let to John Hope Loudon, who redeveloped the gardens and partially filled in the ornamental lake to form water and bog gardens.
 His son, Francis William Hope Loudon, purchased Olantigh in 1935.
 The Erle-Drax family sold by auction some of the furniture they had left there.
 After World War II, the dwelling proved too large, and the, former picture gallery, west wing which provided two-thirds of the accommodation was demolished in the mid-1950s, leaving a house today only a fifth as large as pre 1903 fire.

 The Engineer's November 1921 edition featured a novel sewage treatment and aeration system installed at Olantigh Towers.
 The arrangement devised by a former lecturer at the nearby South Eastern Agricultural College fed water from a weir on the River Stour to a turbine that powered chain pumps and blowers.
 The article claimed a reduction in odour and land required relative to traditional techniques.
-The modernisation utilised parts from a pre-existing sewage treatment system that had been built to deal with 1000 impgal of raw human sewage daily - rather more than was required for the 1911 mansion.
+The modernisation used parts from a pre-existing sewage treatment system that had been built to deal with 1000 impgal of raw human sewage daily – rather more than was required for the 1911 mansion.
 As of 1995 there was still a weir extant on the Stour at Olantigh.